-The Board may create standing or ad hoc committees to gather information for and make recommendations to the Board.
-The President shall appoint the members of committees.
+Standing committees may be created by Board vote or by the joint decision of the Superintendent and President.
+Ad hoc committees may be created by the Board President.
+The President shall appoint the members of the committees.
 No committee may consist of more than three Board members.